Farming

 Factors influencing land prices

-Several factors have an impact on the value of agricultural land:
+Several elements have an impact on the value of agricultural land:

-• Location: proximity to markets, transport infrastructure, urban areas, etc.
+• Location: proximity to markets, transport infrastructure, urban areas

 • Climate trends and weather conditions

-• The land market is very tight overall, with competition for land sales still strong.
+The land market is generally very tight, with competition remaining strong for land sales.

-Leasing land is one way of reducing the purchase price of agricultural property.
-If the owner wishes to sell, it is possible to call on private investors or land portage solutions to take over.
+The use of farm tenancy (leasing land) is a way to reduce the purchase price of agricultural properties.
+If the owner wishes to sell, it is possible to call upon private investors or land carrying solutions that will allow for a handover.

 Building prices